greg-js/arch-wiki-md-repo/wiki/_content/english/RetroArch.md

 ## Usage

-RetroArch uses separate libraries, called *emulator cores* or *emulator implementations*, available from both [Community](https://www.archlinux.org/packages/?q=libretro) and the [Libretro GitHub repository](https://github.com/libretro).
+RetroArch uses separate libraries, called "emulator cores" or "emulator implementations", available from both [Community](https://www.archlinux.org/packages/?q=libretro) and the [Libretro GitHub repository](https://github.com/libretro).

 Each libretro core package will install a library to `/usr/lib/libretro`.
 The syntax to choose one when executing *retroarch* is:

 ```
-$ retroarch -L /usr/lib/libretro/libretro-(emulation core).so ~/path/to/foo
+$ retroarch -L /usr/lib/libretro/libretro-*core*.so *path/to/rom*

 ```

-A default emulation core can be defined in `retroarch.cfg`, obviating the need to specify it on every run.
+A default emulation core can be defined in the configuration, obviating the need to specify it on every run.

-Example:

- `/etc/retroarch.cfg or ~/.retroarch.cfg`  `libretro_path = "/usr/lib/libretro/libretro-foo.so"`
+ `/etc/retroarch.cfg or ~/.retroarch.cfg`  `libretro_path = "/usr/lib/libretro/libretro-*core*.so"`

 ## Configuration